Kathleen Owen

 Owen

-Kathleen Owen, ASHRAE Fellow, has extensive experience in gaseous and particulate matter air cleaning, determining air cleaning efficiency, and developing test methods to evaluate various air cleaning technologies.
+Kathleen Owen, ASHRAE Fellow, has extensive experience in particle, bioaerosol, and gas-phase air cleaning, determining air cleaning efficiency, and developing test methods to evaluate various air cleaning technologies.

 Prior to starting her own company, Kathleen spent 33 years at RTI International where she worked on the ASHRAE and EPA projects that developed ASHRAE air cleaner efficiency test methods 52.2 (for particles), 145.2 (gases), and 185.1 (UV-bioaerosol).
 She also developed chamber test methods for gas and bioaerosol removal by in-room air cleaners based, in large part, on the AHAM CADR test method.
 One early project she ran was the first published measurements of indoor air particle sizes based on HVAC settings and building sources.
-Her ~1990 particle size literature search led to a table of particle size ranges, published in Atmospheric Environment, that has been cited often and is used in the ASHRAE Handbook.
+Her particle size ranges for airborne contaminants tabe, published in Atmospheric Environment 1990, has been cited often and is used in the ASHRAE Handbook.
 EPA, DOD, ASHRAE and other projects she has worked on included air cleaning, air quality, contaminant transport modelling, technology development, and aerosol penetration of protective garments.
 Also, after working in the lab for several years, she ran the RTI commercial air cleaner test lab for over 20 years with over 100 different companies as customers over the years.
 She now works for various customers as a consultant.

 Kathleen has served ASHRAE in a variety of capacities.
-She is currently the PI on 1720-RP “Validation of gas-phase air-cleaner performance test method (Standard 145.2) by laboratory testing of commercially available filtration devices” and of 1784-RP “Repeatability and reproducibility assessment of ASHRAE Standard 52.2 as currently amended.”
-She is the co-PI on ASHRAE project 1838-RP “Emerging gas-phase electronic filtration technologies and ASHRAE 145.2 test standard” which is exploring how reactive air cleaners (RAC) work and what they emit to be able to update the test standard to include the needed byproduct analysis.
+She is currently co-PI on 1928-RP working on issues influencing testing of air cleaners in chamber with recirculating side duct configurations.
+She recently completed 1720-RP and 1784-RP which were round robin studies of Standard 145.2 (for gases) and 52.2 (for particles – MERV) tests.
+In 2023, she finished ASHRAE project 1838-RP “Emerging gas-phase electronic filtration technologies and ASHRAE 145.2 test standard” which explored how reactive air cleaners (RAC) work and what they emit to update the 145.2 test to include byproduct analysis.

-Currently a member of the Epidemic Task Force (ETF), she serves on many ASHRAE committees.
-She was the first chair of ASHRAE committee SSPC 145, is the immediate past chair of ASHRAE 52.2, and is the Vice Chair of ASHRAE TG2.RAST Reactive Air and Surface Treatment.
-She was the research subcommittee chair for TC2.3 Gaseous Contaminants for 10 years and is an incoming member of Standards.
+She currently chairs SPC 185.5 and is VC of TG2.RAST Reactive Air and Surface Treatment.
+She serves on the Environmental Health Committee (EHC) and is an SPLS liaison.
+After two years on the Epidemic Task Force (ETF), she now serves on SPC 241, the new Standard for Control of Infection Aerosols.
+She was the first chair of ASHRAE committee SSPC 145 and is the immediate past chair of ASHRAE 52.2.
+She was the research subcommittee chair for TC2.3 Gaseous Contaminants for 10 years.
 She is also working with AHAM in the development of their new bioaerosol and gas-phase air cleaner test methods.

 Kathleen earned a BS in chemical engineering from NCSU and an MS in Air Pollution Control Engineering from UNC-CH.